MojtabaValizadeh/paresy/README.md

 See also
 - https://github.com/MojtabaValizadeh/ltl-learning-on-gpus

-or follow-up work that trades off scalability against minimality.
+for follow-up work that trades off scalability against minimality.

 ## Introduction